Asphalt Shingle Recycling Facts and Figures

-When your roofing contractor removes the old asphalt shingles covering your home (called roof "tear-off"), he will set up a construction trash bin next to the house.
-As the individual shingles are pried off, they will slide down into the bin.
-After your roof removal is complete, the non-asphalt substances will have to be sorted out, either by contractor on site or after the load has been hauled to the recyclers.
-(Nails can be left in place, however, as they are extracted at the recycling facility with the aid of super strong rotating magnets.
-In some cases, it is permissible to leave wood scraps in the mix as well; these will be separated by flotation.)
+When your roofing contractor removes the old asphalt shingles covering your home, he will set up a construction trash bin next to the house.
+As the individual shingles are pried off, they'll slide down into the bin.
+After your roof removal is complete, the non-asphalt substances will have to be sorted out, either by the contractor onsite or after the load's been hauled to the recyclers.
+(Nails can be left in place, though.
+They're extracted at the recycling facility with the aid of super-strong rotating magnets.
+In some cases, it's permissible to leave wood scraps in the mix as well; these will be separated by flotation.)
 The recycling service may be free, or there might be a nominal charge, usually less than the cost of dumping the materials in a landfill.

 The recycling facility will then proceed to grind the shingles into specific-sized pieces ranging from 1/4" to 3", depending on how they will eventually be used.
 They may need to go through a sieving process as well, according to their intended purpose.